 The quick and dirty on the changes are:

-- Everyone must register their drones if they weigh more than 250g.
+1. Everyone must register their drones if they 250g or more.

 How to Fly your Drone in Canada